dryack/gDiceRoll/SPEC.md

     3. Ensure we've got a mechanism to manually invalidate cache entries when necessary (if we change the algorithms we use to compute statistics for example)
     4. In the event of an inconsistency between database and cache, we will recompute the result and store in both locations as normal
   * Implement logging/monitoring of cache hits/misses, etc.
+  * Rely on TTL (Time To Live) for cache entry expiration
+  * Update cache entries when new calculations are performed
+  * No additional cache invalidation mechanism required at this time
 * Database:
   * PostgresSQL (probably using JSON blobs for results storage)
   * Use connection pooling
+  * Database Migrations
+    * Use a versioned migration tool (e.g., golang-migrate, goose)
+    * Run migrations as a separate process before deploying new instances
+    * Ensure migration processes are idempotent
+    * Implement version checking during application startup to ensure compatibility with the current database schema
     * Ensure the statistical system is easily extensible; this must include the Monte Carlo simulation as well
 * Documentation:
   * A complete guide to using the DSL
   * API docs